 Wild bluegill (Lepomis macrochirus) from a pond in Gainesville, Florida.
 Licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.

-Minnesota has several sunfish species, but the most popular with anglers are the bluegill and the pumpkinseed.
+Minnesota has several sunfish species, but one of the most popular with anglers are the bluegill.
 The bluegill is found in most of the state's lakes and streams, and spawns from late May well into the summer.
 The Bluegill (Lepomis macrochirus) is a species of freshwater fish.
 It is a member of the sunfish family (family Centrarchidae) of order Perciformes.
 It is native to a wide area of North America, from Québec to northern Mexico, and has been widely transplanted to stock game fish for anglers.
-It is commonly fished in Minnesota.

 Of typical sunfish body shape, the bluegill's most notable feature is the blue or black "ear", actually an extension of the gill cover called the opercular flap.
 Its name, however, comes from the bright blue edging visible on its gill rakers.
 It can be distinguished from similar species by the (not always pronounced) vertical bars along its flanks.
 The bluegill grows to a maximum overall length of approximately 40 cm (16 in).

 Portions of this text is licensed under the Text of Creative Commons Attribution-ShareAlike 3.0 Unported License.
 It uses material from the Wikipedia article "Bluegill".